-With so much at stake in November on the local, state and national levels, it is deeply troubling that such a fundamental part of the democratic process, the right to cast one’s vote and to have that vote counted, is increasingly in question.
+With so much at stake in November it is deeply troubling that such a fundamental part of the democratic process, the right to cast one’s vote and to have that vote counted, is increasingly in question.
 But we can make a difference and take action to strengthen our democratic process.
 Now more than ever, it is critical for justice advocates to help work for fair elections and insure that the rights of all voters are protected at the polls.

 By participating in the nonpartisan Election Protection campaign in the days leading up to the elections and on Election Day, you can help to make it possible for the voices of the voters to be heard and counted.
 How?
 By volunteering to staff the election protection legal hotline, acting as poll monitors, volunteering to staff your local polls, and making sure everyone in your community knows who to call for help if they are prevented from casting their vote.